-- In a medium bowl, mix oats, almond milk, chia seeds, and maple syrup
+- In a bowl, mix oats, almond milk, chia seeds, maple syrup, and salt.

 - Cover and place in fridge for at least 4 hours.
 My recommendation is to leave them in for 8-10 hours

-- Add banana, berries, chia seeds, coconut flakes, or a drizzle of maple syrup for added yum
+- Add banana, berries, chia seeds, coconut flakes, or a drizzle of nut butter for added yum

 There may be affiliate links in this post!
 By purchasing a product I recommend, I may receive a small compensation.
 However, I only recommend products I absolutely love and use myself.
 Thank you for supporting Erin Lives Whole, it helps keep this blog afloat 🙂